Kick off the holiday season with attractive prizes at the HUAWEI AppGallery Festival 4.0

 AppGallery Festival 4.0 is kicking off from 1 December 2021 to 23 January 2022.
 The festival looks to reward users AppGallery users with attractive prizes like Huawei smart devices, coupons and app vouchers.

-Available for all AppGallery users in the Philippines, the festival looks to reward users as they participate in the event with attractive prizes like HUAWEI TV Smart Vision S, HUAWEI Nova 9, HUAWEI Matepad 11", HUAWEI Freebuds 4i, HUAWEI Mini Speaker (CM510), AppGallery coupons and more.
-HMS has also giving away exclusive vouchers from popular brands like FoodPanda, Grab, Lazada, Tinder and Zalora to lucky winners.
+Available for all AppGallery users in Hong Kong, the festival looks to reward users as they participate in the event with attractive prizes like HUAWEI Mate 40 Pro, HUAWEI Nova 9, HUAWEI MatePad 11" Tablet, HUAWEI Freebuds 4i, AppGallery coupons and more.
+HMS has also giving away exclusive vouchers from popular brands like Deliveroo, Didi, ParkNShop and Tinder to lucky winners.

 Counting down the holidays with AppGallery's Advent Calendars